Best Street Food in Bangkok: 13 Must-Try Stalls to Visit Before You Die

 Why is street food popular in Bangkok?

 Bangkok has a plethora of incredible fine dining options.
 But sometimes, all you need is a simple meal.
 And street food provides all that, which is why it is so popular.
 Besides, you will not find a better way to savour the authentic flavours of Thailand.
+Are you ready to dig in?

 What are some famous street food dishes?